pdf-raku/Native-Packing-raku/README.md

 # open a GIF read the header
 my class LogicalDescriptor
     does Native::Packing[Endian::Vax] {

     has uint16 $.width;
     has uint16 $.height;
     has uint8  $.flags;
     has uint8  $.bgColorIndex;
     has uint8  $.aspect;
 }

 my $fh = "t/lightbulb.gif".IO.open( :r :bin);
+$fh.read(6);  # skip GIF header

 my LogicalDescriptor $screen .= read: $fh;
 say "GIF has size {$screen.width} X {$screen.height}";
 ```

-## Description

-This module is a simple solution for the reading and writing
-or serialization of binary structures.
-It currently handles records
-that are comprised of natives integers (int8, uint8, int16, etc) and
+It currently handles records containing native integers (int8, uint8, int16, etc) and
 numerics (num32, num64).

-This module provides `read` and `write` methods for reading and
+- Data may read be and written to binary files, via the `read` and `write` methods

-writing data to binary files and `unpack` and `pack` methods.
+-  Or read and written to buffers via the `unpack` and `pack` methods.

 ## Endianess

-This defines the order of bytes in multibyte quantitys.
-There are two modes for binary
-formats:
+The two fixed modes are:

-- Network (little endian) - least significant byte on the right
+- Vax (big endian) - least significant byte written first

-- Vax (big endian) - least significant byte on the right
+- Network (little endian) - most significant byte written first

-You will need to determine the endianess of the binary format to correctly
+The endianess of the binary format needs to be known to correctly
-read and write it.
+read and write to it.

 There is also a `Host` mode.
 This will read and write binary data in the
-same endiness as the host computer.
+same endianess as the host computer.

-Examples:
+Endian Examples:

 ```
 use Native::Packing :Endian;